Flyers lose wild one to Rangers in OT at MSG

 • With the point, the Flyers are still clinging to third place in the Metropolitan Division, a spot they've held since Jan.
 24.

 They're one point up on the Capitals, who beat the Red Wings, 4-3, in overtime.
-The Flyers entered Tuesday with a 75.1 percent chance to make the playoffs, according to Hockey-Reference.com's probabilities report.
+The Flyers entered Tuesday with a 75.1 percent chance to make the postseason, according to Hockey-Reference.com's probabilities report.

 • Samuel Ersson, starting at Madison Square Garden for the first time in his NHL career, couldn't fend off New York.